 5. Butterfly Habitat

-There are approximate 300 species of butterflies in Singapore and about ten per cent of these have been sighted at Bishan-Ang Mo Kio Park’s Butterfly Habitat.
-This section of the the park has been planted with flora that attracts butterflies.
+There are approximately 300 species of butterflies in Singapore and about ten percent of these have been sighted at Bishan-Ang Mo Kio Park’s Butterfly Habitat.
+This section of the park has been planted with flora that attracts butterflies.
 Take a walk through the Butterfly Habitat and see how many butterflies you can spot.

 6. Dining Places